Frequently Asked Questions

 My wife has motion sickness, will she get sick?

 There is no way to possibly know this.
-However, a sailboat has a much smoother motion than a powerboat does and most people find it
+However, a sailboat has a much smoother motion than a powerboat and most people find it very

-very enjoyable.
+enjoyable.
 The lack of exhaust fumes from a running engine helps greatly.
 If in doubt, leave her home.
-Out of thousands of
+Out of 10,000+ passengers,

 What happens if there are Canadians on the boat?